Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems: Geometrical characterizations of non-radiating waves and transmission eigenfunctions

 \section{Geometrical characterizations of non-radiating waves and transmission eigenfunctions}

-In \cref{sect:2}, we consider the wave scattering due to an active source that generates the wave propagation.
+In \cref{sect:2}, we considered wave scattering due to an active source that generates the wave propagation.
 In this section, we consider a different scattering scenario where one uses an incident field to generate the wave propagation in a uniform and homogeneous space.
 There is an inhomogeneous medium scatterer located in the space.
 The medium scatterer is passive and is characterized by its index of refraction which is different from that of the ambient space.
 The presence of the inhomogeneity interrupts the wave propagation and produces the wave scattering.
 Since we shall be considering scattering at a fixed wavenumber, one can also formulate such a scattering problem in the context of quantum scattering, where the refractive index is replaced by a potential function and the wavenumber is the energy level.
 However, in order to be more definite in our description, we stick to the former case of medium scattering in our subsequent discussion.

 We are mainly concerned with the scenario that no wave scattering is generated; that is, the incident wave passes through the medium without being interrupted.
 In such a case, the incident field is referred to as a non-scattering wave.
 We aim to geometrically characterize the non-scattering waves associated with a given medium scatterer.
 The critical observation is that the incident wave interacting with the medium scatterer generates an active source which connects to our previous study on radiationless sources in \cref{sect:2}.
 Nevertheless, due to the interaction of the incident wave and the medium scatterer, some new physical phenomena manifest.
 Mathematically, we also need to introduce technically new ingredients to deal with the new situation.
-Furthermore, the study in \cref{sect:2} enables us to derive a certain ellegant geometric structure of the so-called interior transmission eigenfunctions, which is of independent interest in spectral theory.
+Furthermore, the study in \cref{sect:2} enables us to derive an elegant geometric property of interior transmission eigenfunctions that have some regularity, which is of independent interest in spectral theory.
 In what follows, we first introduce medium scattering and non-scattering waves, invisibility cloaking and transmission eigenvalue problems.
 Then we study the geometrical characterization of non-scattering waves and its implication to invisibility cloaking.
-Finally, we derive the intrinsic geometric structure of the interior transmission eigenfunctions.
+Finally, we derive the new property of interior transmission eigenfunctions.